kylenoad/plantapp/readme.md

     - Create the `moisture_readings` table if it doesn’t exist
     - Delete any existing data in the table
     - Populate it with realistic test moisture readings for the past year

+## Running the App

+### Option 1: Run locally with test data
+Follow the setup steps above to create and seed the database.
+This will simulate a year’s worth of realistic soil moisture data, which you can then view in the dashboard.

+### Option 2: Run on a Raspberry Pi with the sensor
+To collect live data from the soil moisture sensor, copy the following files to your Raspberry Pi:

+- sensor_reader.py
+- db_connection.py
+- read_moisture.py
+- requirements.py
+- .env

+On the Raspberry Pi, activate your virtual environment (python3 -m venv venv source venv/bin/activate).
+Next run pip install -r requirements.txt

+Finally run: python sensor_reader.py to start the sensor readings.
+By default, the script is set to take a reading every hour.

+With the backend running navigate to the frontend folder and run npm run dev